Public Policy Defeating Arbitral Awards and Prospective Investments

 An unswerving practice of recognition and enforcement of foreign arbitral awards is one of the most vital catalysts to attract international investment.
 An arbitration ecosystem where such recognition and enforcement is done with minimal interference is considered to be strong and desirable, although there may be certain necessary limitations.
 One of such limitations that have been used to the extent of semantic satiation is ‘public policy’.
 The New York Convention provides that contravention of public policy is a ground for refusing enforcement of arbitral awards.
 In India, this limitation is reflected under Section 48 of The Arbitration and Conciliation Act, 1996.

 The Supreme Court, while interpreting ‘public policy’ in Renusagar Power Co.
 Ltd. v.
 General Electric Coprovided that enforcement of a foreign arbitral award can be refused if it is contrary to (1) fundamental policy of Indian law; or (2) the interests of India; or (3) justice or morality.
 The Court gave a narrower meaning to “public policy of India” as opposed to a broader meaning that was later given in Oil and Natural Gas Corporation Ltd. v.
 Saw Pipes Ltd.where ‘public policy’ was interpreted concerning the enforcement of domestic arbitral awards.

-The strengthening or weakening of arbitration ecosystem is at the hands of the Courts in how they interpret ‘Public Policy’.
+The strengthening or weakening of the arbitration ecosystem is at the hands of the Courts in how they interpret ‘Public Policy’.
 Giving Section 48 a broad meaning would be akin to a double-edged sword.
-On one end it serves a fundamental purpose of safeguarding the public interest.
-However, on the other, a broad meaning gives immense power to the Courts to set aside arbitral awards which introduces an unfair amount of uncertainty to foreign investors ultimately discouraging investment.
+On one end, it serves the fundamental purpose of safeguarding the public interest.
+However, on the other, a broad meaning gives immense power to the Courts to set aside arbitral awards, which introduces an unfair amount of uncertainty to foreign investors, ultimately discouraging investment.

 Current Practice in India